CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 CLC to CLC/Install-Scripts-for-Linux-ph-clc-clc.md

      Put the number corresponding to the correct protection group.
 This question will not be asked if there is just one protection group.
 **Note**: Now the rsync replication of files will start automatically.
 The replication can take a while depending at the size of the server.
 Once the replication is done, hit <enter> to end the screen session.

 5. Once the replication completes, the user can type **crontab -l** to see the hourly Rsync job that is running in the background.
-User can modify the cronjob interval as well as exclude certain files/folders from Rsync replication.
+User can modify the crontab interval as well as exclude certain files/folders from Rsync replication.

 ### Video Tutorial
 <p>